Sarthak-22/Mini-Task-2/Project planning/Facial recog door lock.md

 __Ideation__ -

  * Data gathering for face detection __=>__ Training our recognizer => Facial recognition (positive/negative) __=>__ signal sent to Rpi __=>__ signal sent by Rpi to solenoid lock
+ * RPi camera would be used to click pictures for facial recongnition.
+Hence, we import __Picamera library__ before writing the code for classifier.